From textile waste to building materials

 A realistic approach to circularity

-Textile-to-textile recycling features heavily in the debate—but in practice, only a small share of textile waste is suitable for that type of solution.
+Textile-to-textile recycling features prominently in the debate—but in practice, only a small share of textile waste is suitable for that type of solution.

-That’s why Retextil works with a different approach: finding applications that can handle large volumes while creating durable products with real function.
+That is why Retextil works with a different approach: finding applications that can handle large volumes while creating durable products with real functionality.

-It’s not the ideal circular model—but it is a realistic, scalable solution.
+It is not the ideal circular model—but it is a realistic and scalable solution.

-A form of cross-cycling, where resources are used as effectively as possible and given new life in a new context.
+A form of cross-cycling, where resources are utilised as effectively as possible and given new life in a new context.

 08.